About this course

 |Duration||6 months full-time or 12 months part-time|

-The Graduate Certificate in Educational Research is a course designed to help prepare individuals for a higher research degree.
-The course enables you to understand educational research methodology and to design an educational research project in preparation for a PhD.
+The Graduate Certificate in Educational Research is a coursework program designed to help prepare individuals for a graduate research degree.
+The course enables you to understand educational research methodology and to design an educational research project.

 - In order to be considered for entry, applicants must have completed: